Pointed arch: Rib vaults

-In the 12th century, architects in England and France discovered a new use for the pointed arch.
+In the 12th century, architects in Sicily, England and France discovered a new use for the pointed arch.
 They began using the pointed arch to create the rib vault, which they used to cover the naves of abbeys and cathedrals.
-The first Gothic rib vault was built at Durham Cathedral in England in 1135.
+One of the first Gothic rib vaults was built at Durham Cathedral in England (1135–1490).
 Others appeared in the deambulatory of the Abbey of Saint Denis in Paris (1140–1144), Lessay Abbey in Normandy (1064–1178), Cefalù Cathedral in Sicily, (1131–1240). and the Cathedral of Notre-Dame de Paris.

 The rib vault quickly replaced the Romanesque barrel vault in the construction of cathedrals, palaces, and other large structures.
-In a barrel vault, the rounded arch over the nave pressed down directly onto the walls, which had to be very thick, with few windows, to support the weight.
+In a barrel vault, the round arch over the nave pressed down directly onto the walls, which had to be very thick, with few windows, to support the weight.
 In the rib vault, the thin stone ribs of the pointed arches distributed the weight outwards and downwards to the rows of pillars below.
 The result was that the walls could be thinner and higher, and they could have large windows between the columns.
 With the addition of the flying buttress, the weight could be supported by curving columns outside the building, which meant that the Cathedrals could be even taller, with immense stained glass windows.

 In the earliest type of Gothic rib vault, the sexpartite vault, the vault had a transversal pointed arch, and was divided by the ribs into six compartments.
 It could only cross a limited amount of space, and required a system of alternating columns and pillars.
 This type was used in Sens Cathedral and Notre-Dame de Paris.
 A new version was soon introduced, which reduced the number of compartments from six to four, distributed the weight equally to four pillars, eliminating the need for alternating columns and pillars, and allowed the vault to span a wider space.
 This quadripartite vault was used at Amiens Cathedral, Chartres Cathedral, and Reims Cathedral, and gave these structures unprecedented height.